devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 #### Document your work

+What information is contained in the unzipped folder?

+	ls -lh *fastqc
+	head *fastqc/summary.txt

-To save a record, let's cat all fastqc summary.txts into one full_report.txt and move this to ~/dc_workshop/docs.
+To save a record, let's `cat` all `fastqc summary.txt` files into one `full_report.txt` and move this to `~/dc_workshop/docs`.
 You can use wildcards in paths as well as file names.
 Do you remember how we said `cat` is really meant for concatenating text files?